Board Of Trustees

 He says of his role: "Our vision is for a sustainable, diverse company delivering excellence across all its venues.
 We have an amazing programme at The Grand for the coming years, exciting initiatives for both City Varieties and Hyde Park Picture House all of which will take the company successfully into the mid-21st Century.
 It's a privilege to be involved with a company so central to Leeds cultural offerings."

-Lucinda has been the Labour councillor for Kirkstall ward since 2008 and is currently Leeds City Council’s Executive Board member for Leisure & Skills, having assumed the role in May 2013.
+Lucinda was the Labour councillor for Kirkstall ward since 2008 and was Leeds City Council’s Executive Board member for Leisure & Skills, from May 2013.

 Previously, Lucinda was from May 2010, the Executive Board Member for Adult Social Care.
 During her time in this role, Lucinda gained a reputation as a real champion for disability rights, which was underlined by a strong commitment to ensuring Leeds is an accessible city for all.